-Reaction is considered positive if the slant turned blue-black and negative
+Reaction is considered positive if the slant turned blue-black / brown and negative if

 Darkening indicates esculin hydrolysis; no hydrolysis if fluorescence persists.

 1. Murray, P.R., Baron, E. J., Jorgensen, J.J., Pfaller, M.A., and Yolken, R.H.
 Manual

 of Clinical Microbiology, 8th ed.
 ASM Press: Washington, DC, 2003.

 2. Stephen C. Edberg, Sample Pittman & Jacques M. Singer.
 Esculin Hydrolysis by Enterobacteriaceae.
 JOURNAL OF CLINICAL